colurw/pandora_NLP/readme.md

 Deep learning models can be critised for taking a 'black box' approach to modelling data.
-Whilst we can judge the accuracy of the outputs, the lack of information available about the process that derives them, leads to wariness about aspects of their use.
+Whilst we can judge the accuracy of the outputs, the lack of information available about the process that derives them leads to wariness about aspects of their use.
 For example, studying whether discriminatory biases exist deep within the model can be difficult.